zng-ui/zng/TODO/_current.md

 * Patch doc links in widget properties to work inside the properties module.
+    - Don't patch links to other widget properties.
+    - Avoid running doc-rewrite when not build doc?
 * Document new rules for `inherit!` and `properties!` path imports.
     - These don't actually work?
 Property links resolve outside, but doc links don't.
     - Try to make  the `use super::*` work again.